 Mathers would go on to reprise his role as ‘The Beaver’ in a 1983 reunion film called Still the Beaver.
 Since the ’80s, Mathers would continue to appear in films and TV roles, finding himself on series like Parker Lewis Can’t Lose, Vengeance Unlimited, Diagnosis Murder, and Married… with Children.
 In the late ’90s, he released his memoir And Jerry Mathers as The Beaver.
 Mathers would encounter a health crisis in the ’90s, as he was diagnosed with type 2 diabetes in 1996.
 His doctor advised him to enroll in the weight loss program Jenny Craig and lost 40 lbs.
 He soon became the first male spokesperson for the weight loss program and has also represented a Type 2 diabetes reversal program’s publications in a television ad.

 Throughout the 2000s he would appear in various TV series with smaller roles.
 His most recent appearance was in 2015 in the short called Lucky Day.
-At 72 years old, we’ll always remember him as ‘The Beaver’!
+At 72 years old, he’s laying low now, but we’ll always remember him as ‘The Beaver’!